Our tendering process

 We mainly use two types of tendering process:

-• Open tender when the tender document is made available to anyone interested in the tender opportunity.
+• Open procedure: Tender documents are made available to anyone interested in the tender opportunity.

 Market engagement and bidder events